racemosa Black Cohosh Plants & Seed

 email questions, comments, and orders to email@example.com

-Please email for availability Cimicifuga racemosa Black Cohosh potted plants, $7 each plus UPS shipping, please contact us by email with your address & zip code for shipping costs on potted plants.
+Please email for availability Cimicifuga racemosa Black Cohosh potted plants, $8.00 each plus UPS shipping, please contact us by email with your zip code and number of plants for shipping costs on potted plants.

 Black Cohosh seed